-Line 411 -- This line should include revenues from prepaid calling cards provided either to customers or to retail establishments.
-Gross billed revenues should represent the amounts actually paid by customers and not the amounts paid by distributors or retailers, and should not be reduced or adjusted for discounts provided to distributors or retail establishments.
+Line 411 -- This line should include revenues from prepaid calling cards provided either to customers, distributors or to retail establishments.
+Prepaid card includes prepaid service where the customer utilizes the service provider's switching platform and a personal identification number (PIN) for purposes of verification and billing, even if the customer does not receive a physical card.42 Gross billed revenues should represent the amounts actually paid by end user customers and not the amounts paid by distributors or retailers, and should not be reduced or adjusted for discounts provided to distributors or retail establishments.
 All prepaid card revenues are classified as end-user revenues.
 For purposes of completing this Worksheet, prepaid card revenues should be recognized when end-user customers purchase the cards.
-International revenues may be reported differently on the filer's 43.61 international traffic data reports, where revenues may be based on calls actually placed.
+The international portion of revenue, however, should be reported consistently with the filer's 43.61 international traffic data reports.